 Restore DOS 1-hour loads.
 Refer to the weekly operational plan and POP 901 “Demand Opportunity Service Curtailments”.

-Notify the WSCC Pacific Northwest Security Coordinator.
-BC Hydro and SaskPower that the AIES is downgrading to an Energy Emergency Alert 0 (termination of the emergency energy alert).
-Select the “Energy Emergency Alert 0” comment in the shift log and post it to the web.
+Request the PNSC to terminate the “Energy Emergency Alert” for the AIES.
+Notify.
+BC Hydro and SaskPower that the Energy Emergency Alert for the AIES has been terminated ().
+Select the “Energy Emergency Alert 0” comment in the System Controller Shift Log and post it to the web.

 Post BC Hydro and SaskPower export ATC to normal levels.